 Frank and I grew up together.
 He was my drinking buddy all throughout highschool.
 We share a mutual interest for art, skateboarding and punk rock.
 We remain best friends.
 He's also a wanderer (code Canoe).

 We travelled to Nagano and stayed with Frank's friends Katsuhisa and Mizuho Hira.
 They are husband and wife glassblowers.
 They like punk rock and vintage Vespas.
-We got along just fine.

 The Hira's house was heated by a single, wood burning stove.

 We ate dinner at Katsuhisa and Mizuho's friends place.
 It was a restaurant, but also their home.
 It was filled with skateboard artifacts and even had a few Margaret Kilgallen prints on the wall.
 I was immediately given a board and taken to a nearby hill.
 I remember having a hard time breathing because the air was so thin because of the elevation.

 The next morning we ate at what many consider to be the best soba-noodle place in the world.

 Back to Tokyo for the last few days of our trip.
 The bullet train can travel the equivalent of SF to LA in 3 hours.

 This bag says "If you don't used it, don't buy it".
 There's tons of weirdly translated english phrases on tote bags in Japan.